11bunno11/ternbook/README.md

 using LLM based coding agents (Replit agent) with the remaining 2% consisting of human architectural design, testing, and fine-tuning.

-As a solo humanities-based programmer, using AI allowed me to create Ternbook fast enough (would've taken ages if I did it by myself)
+As a solo humanities-based programmer, using AI allowed me to create Ternbook with minimal programming knowledge, which allowed me to think on other features Ternbook needed (would've taken ages if I did the coding by myself)

 Every single feature was thoroughly reviewed, integrated, and deployed to production by a human (me!!!!).
 The system design is real, the protocol works, and the code is